nyu-mll/jiant/tutorials/setup_tutorial.md

 source user_config.sh; python main.py ...
 ```

-Or, for a more permanent solution, run
+Alternately, we offer a more permanent solution for `bash` users.
+Run

 ```
 source scripts/export_from_bash.sh
 ```

-from the root of the `jiant` directory, which adds the source command directly to your machine's bash file.
+from the root of the `jiant` directory, which adds the source command directly to your machine's `.bashrc` or `.bash_profile` file.

 Now that we've set up the environment, let's get started!